COSMOS-CTC-Cambridge/topics-python-in-research/intermediate_python.md

 -   and down to a healthy **0.005 s**
 -   speedup compared to original code is now **1900x**
 -   even compared to the vectorised pure python, it is **10x**

+### compiling with cython outside of python

+-   save the code into a file (complicated to arrange in a jupyter notebook, so get `profiling.pyx` and `setup.py` from the repo and place in the right directory
+-   run `python setup.py build_ext --inplace` to get a module called `profiling` you can import
 -   Profiling
 -   we already know cProfile, but let's see what it gives in a more complicated example